 In the US, right now, there is a facility called the Judge Rotenberg Educational Center.
 It is a private residential school and many of the students there are autistic or have developmental and emotional issues.
 The school uses a GED or graduated electronic decelerator on students.
 It sends an electric shock through the skin by way of electrodes wired to a battery and it can be controlled remotely by a teacher.

 One student described being eight years old and getting hooked up to the device.
-They attacked electrodes to his legs that were connected to a car battery.
+They attached electrodes to his legs that were connected to a car battery.
 The car battery was placed in a backpack he had to wear.
 If he misbehaved, the teacher would press a button and shock him.

 In 2020 the FDA banned the device but the school appealed and actually won, because it was outside the FDA’s authority and the device is medical in nature.
 The school defends this by saying it’s a last resort and those who get it are at risk of grievous bodily harm or even death without it.
-They claim it curbs aggression and self harm.
+They claim it curbs aggression and self‑harm.

 In the past, students have been repeatedly shocked after prank calls ordered staff to do so.
 In another case a student was shocked multiple times for not taking his jacket off.